 FINKELSTEIN, LOUIS, aka "Louie the Dip" (Aug.
 1894-1 Jan.
 1964) was Cleveland's "prince of pickpockets".
 His fifty-year career record of over 120 arrests and twenty sentences served made him the most frequently arrested pickpocket in Cleveland's history.

-Born in Odessa, Russia, Finkelstein came to Cleveland in 1909.
+Born in Odessa, RUSSIAN EMPIRE (in present-day Ukraine), Finkelstein came to Cleveland in 1909.
 His first arrest occurred in March 1909 for picking a woman's purse in the Grand Theater lobby.
 Between 1909-1915, Finkelstein was arrested three times, serving terms in the Ohio Reformatory and the Warrensville Workhouse.

 Between 1915-1933 Finkelstein was arrested 46 times (convicted 23) for numerous offenses.
 The highlight of this period occurred in 1933 when he picked the Parma police chief's pocket and once spent a Saturday night in two jails, in Chardon and Cleveland.
 Finkelstein picked his bail bondsman's pocket, and even that of a reporter covering one of his trials.